How online customer reviews work

 Retailers' websites are set up primarily to sell products, but many now allow customers to post reviews as well.
 The largest site of this type is Amazon, which features millions of products and reviews.

-Anybody who posts a review on Amazon must have an Amazon account, and must be able to demonstrate they have purchased from Amazon - but they don't need to have purchased the product that they are reviewing.
+Anybody who posts a review on Amazon must have an Amazon account, and must be able to demonstrate they have purchased from Amazon, but they don't need to have purchased the product that they are reviewing.
 Amazon gives detailed guidelines for customer reviews and also allows people who are 'officially associated with a product' to respond to customer reviews.
-Strict guidelines apply to these comments.

 Blogs are online diaries that feature regular posts by the blogger.
 They generally cover a wide range of topics and often touch on things that impress or disappoint the blogger.
 Some bloggers include comments about businesses that they like or dislike, which function as online customer reviews.

 Learn more about using blogs to market your business.

 Reviews also turn up on social media in a variety of forms.
 For example, a Facebook user can post a comment about a business on their own profile page, or on the page of the business concerned.
 The 2016 Australian Nielsen Connected Consumers Report found that around 69% of online consumers use social media to source information and reviews about products and services.